NCAR/NCARKernels/README.rst

 2. How to add/remove a kernel
 ==========================

-User can freely fork this repo. and manage kernels for your convinience.
-If you want to add or request removal of a kernel, please contact us to kgen@ucar.edu until we setup a policy to mange the kernel in a systematic way.
+User can freely fork this repo. and manage your own kernels independently.
+If you want to add or to remove a kernel in this repo., please contact us to kgen@ucar.edu.

 3. Sharing test result
 ===================